Gower, South Wales Holiday July 2008 - page 1

 |

-In fact we have quite a few coastal views on our Gower pages, we just
+You'll notice we have quite a few coastal views on our Gower pages, we

-couldn't resist snapping the wonderful south Wales scenery!
-This
+just couldn't resist snapping the wonderful south Wales scenery!

 |